Skip to main content

 Storyblok Content

-Setting the Real Path
+Section titled Setting the Real Path Setting the Real Path

 We need to set the Real Path to / {1} because we want to display the story with the slug home under our base path / and not /home.
 Once you set the preview URL and the real path, you should be able to see your development server inside Storyblok showing the name of the story Home.